Dr. Kim A. Shollenberger, Graduate Coordinator

 Core Courses (minimum of 17 units)

-- ME 599 Design Project (Thesis) conducted for a committee of three faculty members OR courses selected from the Recommended Restricted Courses (see below) and a comprehensive examination.
-(9 units)
+- ME 599 Design Project (Thesis) conducted for a committee of three faculty members OR courses selected from the Recommended Restricted Courses (see below) or approved substitutions and a comprehensive examination (minimum of 9 units)

 Recommended Restricted Courses (minimum of 12 units)